mikadavies/chartrs/README.md

 Chartrs is aiming to be a pure-Rust plotting library with a concise dependency tree.
 Uses `raqote` as the rendering backend, optionally uses `rusttype` for fonts, and `minifb` to display plots interactively.

+This is a small hobby project for now, and will only cover basic/simple plotting tasks for the time being.

 ## Capabilities

 - [x] Plot to window